Table of Contents

 Prognosis for Nephroblastoma

 Prognosis is very good.
-The 5-year survival rate is 80 %; for stage I patients, it is even 90 %.
+The 5-year survival rate is 80 %; for stage I patients, it is even lower at 90 %.

-Still during on-going treatment, it is important to be aware of the possible presence of sinusoidal obstruction syndrome (formerly called veno-occlusive disease) affecting the small hepatic veins.
-It is a common side-effect of the cytostatic drug actinomycin D, which represents the key substance in the chemotherapy of nephroblastoma.
-For follow-up surveillance, abdominal sonography is a suitable method as it avoids any further radiation exposure.
+During on-going treatment, it is important to be aware of the possible presence of sinusoidal obstruction syndrome (formerly called veno-occlusive disease) affecting the small hepatic veins.
+It is a common side-effect of the cytostatic drug actinomycin D, which represents the key substance in chemotherapy of nephroblastoma.
+For follow-up surveillance, abdominal sonography is a suitable method as it avoids further exposure to radiation.

 Regular Aftercare of Nephroblastoma